 Prepare for The Math assessments

 We strongly recommend that you carefully study the math portion of the Accuplacer Sample Questions and the study guides below before taking the math assessments.
+The assessment measures your current skill level in math to determine your math placement.

 Sample questions and study guides: